Ukraine during World War I: Ukraine after the Russian Revolution of 1917

 The brutality did not end with the end of the First World War for Ukrainians.
 Fighting actually escalated with the beginning of the Russian Revolution of 1917.
 The revolution began a civil war within the Russian Empire and much of the fighting took place in the Ukrainian provinces.
 Many atrocities occurred during the civil war as the Red, White, Polish, Ukrainian, and allied armies marched throughout the country.

-There were couple of attempts during this period when the Ukrainians successfully established their own state.
-One was with the capital in Kyiv and the other in Lviv, but neither one of them gained enough support in the international community and they both failed.
+There were a couple of attempts during this period when the Ukrainians successfully established their own state.
+One was with the capital in Kiev and the other in Lemberg, but neither one of them gained enough support in the international community and they both failed.